 - Resources: We also added a section about how we plan to use and treat resources around us (like water. electricity, food and waste) with respect and care.
 This gives a more detailed image, and probably (hopefully) makes the thought of having you as a neighbour a positive thought :)

 Now, final chance to convince whoever is reading the document, that they would like to have you around!
 We think that projects like this have a lot of positive points to offer to the local community.
 Show how the land, economy, education, and culture can benefit from what you do!

 Last point: Don’t forget to add your contact (website, email, phone number) to make it as easy as possible to reach out to you.

 ⭐️ Tip: Be aware you are entering as an outsider to a new region.
 This will affect their lifes and routines.
 Specially if you are doing something a bit out of the box like a community.
 Try to have a chat with local people, the neighbours and the municipality.
 See if they like your plan.
 It's good to have them onboard for the long term.

 Checklist for visiting lands

-When visiting lands you will get a lot of information thrown at you.
-Specially after a long day of visiting lands it becomes hard to distinguish them from each other.
+When visiting land you will have a lot of information thrown at you.
+Specially after a long day of visiting various locations it becomes hard to distinguish them from each other.
 And sometimes you are overwhelmed when visiting a piece of land and you simply forget to ask the right critical questions.
-For that reason we made a checklist, a list you take with you on every land.
+For that reason we made a checklist, a list you take with you to every location.
 It answers basic questions like: